teefouad/speedux/readme.md

 &nbsp;

-### registerReducer(reducerKey, reducerFunction)
+### addReducer(reducerKey, reducerFunction)

 Allows registering a reducer function to be used when creating the root reducer of the store.
-Returns a boolean that indicates whether the reducer function was successfully registered or not.

 | Parameter | Type | Description |
 | :----- | :----- | :----- |